ithinkandicode/bloodstained-tools/Serializer/README.md

 An example of adding entries would be appending _PB_DT_CheatCodeMaster_ to add new cheat codes.

-**Note 1:** You cannot remove existing entries.

-**Note 2:** Some arrays are too complex to add entries to.
-The DataTable _PB_DT_ArtsCommandMaster_ is one example of this ([view screenshot](screenshots/array-complex.png)).
-You can edit this array data by changing existing values, but you cannot add new entries to it.
+There are caveats though.
+You cannot remove existing entries, and some datatables have arrays that are too complex to process.
+The DataTable _PB_DT_ArtsCommandMaster_ is one example of this; you can edit its complex array values, but you can't add new entries to it.

 #### Bin Files